DevExpress/testcafe/docs/articles/documentation/extending-testcafe/reporter-plugin/README.md

 }
 ```

 TestCafe calls these methods during the test run.
-Use data they receive through their parameters to compose a report.
+Use data they receive through their parameters to create a report.
 See [Reporter Methods](reporter-methods.md) for API description and examples.

-To output the report, use [helper methods and libraries](helpers.md).
+Use [helper methods and libraries](helpers.md) to write and format the report.
-TestCafe mixes in the helper methods to the reporter, so that you can access them with `this`.
+TestCafe mixes the helper methods into the reporter.
+You can access them with `this`.

 In the `src/index.js` file, you can specify the `noColors` property to enable or disable colors in the reporter output.
-To customize the colors, use the [chalk](helpers.md#chalk) methods.
+To customize colors, use the [chalk](helpers.md#chalk) methods.

 **Example**